drewv-js/project0/README.md

 Though alot of the tools I use on this site are not completely functional I feel the site, for the projects sake,gives a nice idea of the capabilities it could have and how it could be beneficial to users.

+**All information on the site may not be factual or correct.
+If anything the information on the site is placeholders if anything.

 Thank you and hope you like the concept.

 Drew.